What’s the purpose of the Super Ambassadors scheme?

 How will the scheme benefit my pupils?

-Information collated from the Super Ambassadors’ special missions will feed into the work of our office and will inform our contribution to national debates on issues that affect children.
+Information we gather from the Super Ambassadors’ special missions feed into the work of our office and help us to contribute to national debates on issues that affect children.

-This means that our Super Ambassadors have a direct impact on the work that we do to ensure that children and young people in Wales enjoy safe and happy lives.
+This means that our Super Ambassadors have a direct impact on the work that we do.

-In addition, Super Ambassadors will get a chance to develop their communication skills, and develop relationships with Super Ambassadors in other schools across Wales by attending our annual events.
+In addition, Super Ambassadors will get a chance to develop their communication skills, and develop relationships with pupils in other schools across Wales by attending our annual events.

 How will the scheme benefit my school?